JoeHalasz/Afraid-in-a-Cave/Asymmetrical-Horror-Multiplayer-Game/Enemies.md

 	Cant damage loot
 	Needs to eat something to be able to sprint
-	When it finds a dead player, it can become them (skin stealer) and use their items
+	When it finds a dead player, it can become them (skin stealer) and use their items Evil ethereal looking ( from the same place as the void enemy )

 5
 	Mimic